The Canal Fulton Public Library has reopened our building to the public – on a very limited basis.

 - There is a timeslot of 9:00 a.m. to 10 a.m.
 Monday through Saturday specifically for seniors and immune compromised.

 - You will be asked to wash your hands before and after using a computer, and computer stations will be sanitized between uses.

 - Technology trainer appointments for technology assistance are available by calling

-limited number of public computers are available to allow for social
+- A limited number of public computers are available to allow for social distancing.

 - Patrons are asked to insert a provided sanitation sleeve over the keyboard and mouse prior to beginning use and to remove and throw away the sleeves upon completion.